 In 2000, COB spun off from NCADD and became C4 Recovery Solutions, a 501 (c) 3.
-The newly formed not-for-profit organization expanded its goals to include enlarging access to quality behavioral treatment services for disadvantaged people, as well as improving their clinical and ﬁnancial accountability.
+Well known as C4, the newly formed not-for-profit organization expanded its goals to include enlarging access to quality behavioral treatment services for disadvantaged people, as well as improving their clinical and ﬁnancial accountability.
 C4 advanced these priorities by initiating constructive dialogue among interested groups, and by educating and motivating policy makers to embrace new strategies.
 C4 also aiding in the design and construction of these programs while working diligently to implement outcomes-based service models by educating payers and providers across the country.

 As a result of becoming an “educator” in behavioral health and addiction, C4 expanded its efforts by entering the conference arena in 1999.
 Through the purchase of the Cape Cod Symposium on Addictive Disorders, and other national conferences, including the West Coast Symposium on Addictive Disorders, C4 became the preeminent provider of high-quality education for treatment providers.